NOAA-GFDL/fre-cli/brainstorming/ideas.md

 ## Potential Errors
 * environments: I'm working with mainly `venv` right now, but `conda` and `venv` on other computers may fail
     - this is likely due to the setup, within `setup.py`` and calling `pip install --editable` after
-    - however, using ^ this allows for cleaner execution, where the user only has to type `$scriptname` in the command line instead of `python $scriptname.py` (followed by any needed commands and flags of course)
+    - however, using ^ this allows for cleaner execution, where the user only has to type `$scriptname` in the command line instead of `python $scriptname.py` (followed by any needed commands and flags of course
+* `click.confirm()` actions will be hard for users to script

 ## Questions for Users/Devs
 * do we want to use flags (`click.option()`), confirmations (`click.confirm()`), or a mix of both to allow users to run what they want, how they want?